 Another thing that’s worth a special mention here relates to batteries.

 There’s a delightfully simple explanation: The figures above reflect the travel range using a single battery, but all of Forcemech’s products were designed such they can hold two batteries.
-If you opt to purchase a second battery for your scooter, you can safely double the range figures in the chart above.
+If you purchase a second battery for your scooter, you can safely double the range figures in the chart above.
 Note, however, that the default configuration of Forcemech’s products will see them delivered with but a single battery, so if you want the extended range, you’ll have to buy your second battery separately.

 Great Handling Indoors and Out